 You will be prompted to enter your NetID and password to use SAS.
 If you do not remember your NetID, go to https://netid.uconn.edu/ and use the "Find NetID" feature.

-I Need Google Apps Help With…
+I Need G Suite Help With…

-UITS provides the University of Connecticut with the learning management system HuskyCT.
+ITS (formally UITS) provides the University of Connecticut with the learning management system HuskyCT.
 It can be used to supplement face-to-face instruction or to deliver complete courses via the web through a web browser.
 Class sites must be requested through the Student Administration System.
 Library Media Specialists may also request non-class sites to create resource guides.
 Many UConn faculty will use HuskyCT to communicate to high school instructors.